 The scientific name for tanuki is Nyctereutes procyonoides viverrinus (although this taxonomy is apparently in dispute by zoologists and evolutionary biologists).
 The common name is Japanese Raccoon Dog and if you look at a picture of one, you’ll see why it has the combined name raccoon and dog.

 As far as I know, tanuki are neither raccoons nor dogs[ii].
 They merely resemble the two.
 In Japanese dialects, different words are used for this animal.
-But in 標準語 Hyōjungo Standard Japanese, it’s called tanuki, so we’ll stick to that one.
+But in 標準語 hyōjungo Standard Japanese, it’s called tanuki, so we’ll stick to that one.
 The kanji 狸 was used for a range of small furry mammals with a range of readings in various dialects referring to everything from tanuki to badgers to feral cats to large flying squirrels to wild boars, etc. Kanji use aside, the word まみ mami (which was sometimes assigned to the kanji 狸) appears to have been an Edo Dialect word that applied specifically to female tanuki, Japanese badgers[iii], and wild boar[iv].
 An alternate kanji, 猯 mami was generally used for this grouping of animals.
 This word was eventually replaced by the word of the elite class, tanuki, which became the standard word we use today.
 So this reading is a vestige of the old Edo Dialect.
-Also it’s clear that in pre-modern Japan[v], there was a lot of flexibility in the naming and grouping of animals – or at least a different way of thinking that was at odds with the Linnæan system of taxonomy.
+Also it’s clear that in pre-modern Japan[v], there was a lot of flexibility in the naming and grouping of animals – or at least a different way of thinking that is at odds with the modern Linnæan system of taxonomy.

 The Prevailing Theory